zayacb/iba-k8s-course/k8s-tasks/src/k8s.09.ingresses.md

 ## Tasks

-* Create the ingress for nginx replication controller
+* Create the ingress for Nginx Deployment
 * Deploy the ingress to the namespace
 * Connect to the Nginx pod through the ingress